rust-lang/rust/README.md

 * `-Zmiri-preemption-rate` configures the probability that at the end of a basic block, the active thread will be preempted.
 The default is `0.01` (i.e., 1%).
 Setting this to `0` disables preemption.
+* `-Zmiri-report-progress` makes Miri print the current stacktrace every now and then, so you can tell what it is doing when a program just keeps running.
+You can customize how frequently the report is printed via `-Zmiri-report-progress=<blocks>`, which prints the report every N basic blocks.
 * `-Zmiri-seed=<hex>` configures the seed of the RNG that Miri uses to resolve non-determinism.
 This RNG is used to pick base addresses for allocations, to determine preemption and failure of `compare_exchange_weak`, and to control store buffering for weak memory emulation.
 When isolation